 To function effectively as a school community, it is necessary to adhere strictly to the Code of Conduct.
 The Code of Conduct for our school is developed by the Safe and Accepting Schools Team which has representation from staff members, students, and the school community.
 The school's Code of Conduct is governed by the Ontario Schools Code of Conduct and follows the applicable policies, regulations, and procedures of the Durham District School Board.
-The Code of Conduct is designed to provide a framework to ensure that the school is a safe, productive learning environment for all.
+The Code of Conduct is grounded in the Ontario Human Rights Code as well as the DDSB Human Rights Policy.
+It is designed to provide a framework to ensure that the school is a safe, productive learning environment for all.
 We ask families to review this Code of Conduct so that all parties are familiar with school expectations and procedures.
 The Code of Conduct is subject to change at any time, based on directions from the Ministry of Education or the Durham District School Board.